 According to the EU Gas Balancing Regulation, a system balance administrator also produces a forecast for daily consumption at non-daily settled offtake points.
 This forecast includes the facilities that are not included in the intraday reporting.
-The forecast is updated on an ongoing basis in conjunction with the intraday report.
+The forecast is updated on an ongoing basis five times per day.

-5.1.3 Reporting intraday values and preparing a consumption forecast for non-daily settled offtake points
+5.1.3 Reporting intraday values and preparing a consumption forecast for nondaily settled offtake points